synapticloop/panl/README.md

    when deselected, the BOOLEAN facet is in a don't care start - the facet value can be either of the values.

-1. **CONDENSE multiple field values** - Rather than having a forward slash URL path separator for multiple values of the same facet (used in OR Facets and Multi-valued REGULAR facets), Panl can be configured to condense these values into a single path part, saving URL characters, and reducing URL length, and
+1. **CONDENSED multiple field values** - Rather than having a forward slash URL path separator for multiple values of the same facet (used in OR Facets and Multi-valued REGULAR facets), Panl can be configured to condense these values into a single path part, saving URL characters, and reducing URL length, and